maehw/BrickLines/README.md

 ## Prerequisites

 * A Python 3 environment
+* Python dependencies:
+  * package `pyserial` for serial communication
-* Python dependencies: package `colorama` so that terminal output can be highlighted
+  * package `colorama` so that terminal output can be highlighted
 * If you want to _run_ Lines programs (and not only print them):
   * LEGO® Interface A
   * Arduino Nano acting as virtual COM port (using USB CDC) which translates between serial communication (PC) and parallel communication (Interface A)